AllenNeuralDynamics/aind-data-schema/docs/source/example_workflow/example_workflow.md

 ## Why

-We are gathering this metadata so that our assets will be **findable**, **accessible**, **interoperable**, and **re-usable**.
-More specifically, for `aind-data-schema` we are focused on two core principles, our assets should be:
+We are gathering this metadata so that our assets will be FAIR (findable, accessible, interoperable, and re-usable).

-- Searchable: so that the set of assets used in an analysis can be recovered by a *query* over the full set of all assets that exist.
-- Interpretable: any aspect of the data needed for interpretation or analysis that isn't explicit in the raw data should be made explicit in the metadata.

 After completing this tutorial you will be able to:
 - Build the data description, subject, and procedures metadata for your asset using Python code and pydantic.